bitcointxoko/guides/en/lnurlp.md

 For the `Item Description`, you can enter whatever you want.

 Choose a your Lightning Address username.
-Your Lightning Address will look like username@bitcointxoko.com.
+Your Lightning Address will look like `username@bitcointxoko.com`.

 Uncheck `Fixed Amount` and change the `Min` value to 1 and `Max` value to 500000.

-⚠️ You can also change the `Max` value to something higher, but larger payments are more likely to fail due to the limited inbound channel capacity of the Bitcoin Txoko Lightning node.
+⚠️ You can also change the `Max` value to something higher, but larger payments are more likely to fail due to the limited inbound channel capacity of the [Bitcoin Txoko Lightning node](https://amboss.space/node/03fb64900a7647b4499a88a6c30976333074dad3bb7702d0219bd84dc4ac4a241e).
 So we recommend keeping it at 500000 sats.

 Now open `Advanced Options` and change the `Comment maximum characters` to 799.
 This step is not required but allows more functionalities later on.